 Reference to choosing a different place of residence in the future:

 IN5.
 I think there’s a piece of this that we’re not relating to and it finds expression, again, much of it is via the Internet, the whole wish to be somewhere else, and the somewhere else is America….
-It’s also this thing, it looks like a waking dream: I’ll learn English… and I’ll say, but in fact it’s another horizon.
+It’s also this thing, it looks like a daydream: I’ll learn English… and I’ll say, but in fact it’s a different horizon.
 How much it really comes to pass or not is something you may ask; it’s a separate question.
 But there’s some kind of horizon there and it includes what I’m doing, where I’m going.
 It’s not vague, it’s not “I don’t have a dream.”
 Now, you can say all sorts of things about this dream, but it exists.
-Now I feel, at least, again, that it’s qualitative, I feel that there are no few kids whom I meet via my staff, who have this.
+Now I feel, at least, again, that it’s qualitative, I feel that there are plenty of kids whom I meet via my staff, who have this.

 Q. Who have a dream?